When: April 11-May 31

 - What does a Rusty Blackbird sound like?
 Listen to songs and calls in the Audubon Online Bird Guide.

-- 2014 Data Sheet for Rusty Blackbird Spring Migration Blitz.
+- As an alternative to submitting sightings online, here is a Print Data Sheet for the Rusty Blackbird Spring Migration Blitz.
 Please fill out one data sheet per sighting.
 Mail data sheets to Audubon Alaska, Rusty Blackbird Blitz, 441 5th Ave., Suite 300, Anchorage, AK 99501.

 - For more information about the Blitz or if you want to participate outside of Alaska, visit the Rusty Blackbird Blitz website or Facebook page.